 One of Costa Rica's best coffee's is Costa Rica Monte Crisol, grown in the country's West Central Valley.
 Monte Crisol coffee is known for its sweetness, silky body, and fruity brightness.
 The brewed coffee also exhibits topnotes of blueberry and has a buttery finish.

-Heredia, Alajuela and Tres Rios
+Heredia and Tres Rios Regions

 Coffees from Costa Rica's Heredia and Alajuela regions are known for their full body and rich, robust flavor and acidity.
 Tres Rios is near the coast of the Pacific Ocean and is known to produce bright coffees with a sweet, mild flavor.
 These regions range from 1,200 to 1,650 meters in alitude.

-Costa Rica's Villa Sarchi varietal (Coffea arabica var. villa sarchi) is derived from the Caturra varietal (Coffea arabica var. caturra) and the Bourbon varietal (Coffea arabica var. bourbon).
+Costa Rica's Villa Sarchi varietal is derived from the Caturra varietal and the Bourbon varietal.

 Sarchimor and Timor

 Due to traits inherited from the Timor varietal (which is itself a hybrid of Coffea canephora var. robusta and Coffea arabica), Sarchimor has a significant resistance to the coffee disease coffee leaf rust as well as the stem borer.
 The Sarchimor varietal grows in India as well as Costa Rica.